MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 ### For how long is the Microsoft Azure grant for nonprofits valid?
 Do we get it every year?

-Azure credit for nonprofits is an annual grant - every year the organization receives $ 3,500 worth of Azure credit.
+Azure credit for nonprofits is an annual grant.

 ### What are the Azure Services used by Community Training?